diyscif/diyscif/scif-thesis.md

 A RF shielding system is only as effective as its weakest component [@krieger].
 Shielding material faults and gaps in the shield should be carefully avoided.
-These holes become more critical the higher the frequency of the shielded field [@wolfsperger2008, pp. 292-293].
+These holes become more critical the higher the frequency of the field to be shielded [@wolfsperger2008, pp. 292-293].

 Apart from airborne electromagnetic waves, emanations can also leak from a SCIF on cables and wires.
-Instead of travelling through the air, unwanted signals can travel along wires out of the SCIF [@wolfsperger2008, p.
-210] inducing electromagnetic fields where they can be captured and turned into usable intelligence.
-With the right setup using different tools for power, data, and control connections these information source leaks can be entirely eliminated.
+Instead of travelling through the air, unwanted signals can travel along wires out of the SCIF where they induce electromagnetic fields that be captured and turned into usable intelligence [@wolfsperger2008, p.
+210].

+With the right electromagnetic shield, supplemented by different filter devices for power, data, and control lines, critical electromagnetic information source leaks can be entirely avoided.

+# Active Attacks

-# Active Attacker
+## The Active Attacker

 Apart from passively observing information source leaks from outside the secure facility, an attacker can also actively attack the space to place sensors inside the SCIF and transmit sensitive visual, acoustic, or electromagentic information to the outside.
-He can also seek to weaken the passive attenuation in order to increase the information yield of passive observance.
+He can also seek to weaken the passive attenuation in order to increase the information yield of passive observation.

 This chapter intends to give some general ideas about possible attack vectors, not to list out specific attacks and describe their execution.
 New attack methods are constantly being developed and only few ever get published.
-Thankfully most can be prevented by sticking to the same established general countersurveillance measures and security practices.
+Thankfully, most can be prevented by implementing a handful established countersurveillance measures detailed below in [_chapter 6_](#countermeasures).

-## Visual
+## Visual Attacks

 The goal of all visual attacks is to place cameras inside the SCIF.
 These cameras allow an attacker to gain valuable insights into the sensitive